Games for Learning Colors - 5 Fun Kids Activities

 There are tons of toys out there to choose from – child computers, educational robots, and so on, but some of the best toys for learning colors are color sorting toys.

-These are toys that don’t involve technology, but require the parents interaction (remember, children learn best when their parents are involved!).
+These are toys that don’t involve technology but require the parent’s interaction (remember, children learn best when their parents are involved!).
 Try some color coordinating cups or shapes, and work on sorting and naming the colors.
-As a bonus you can work on counting at the same time!
+As a bonus activity to learn colors you can work on counting at the same time!

 Children are naturally attracted to things in nature.
 If given the chance, most children will choose to spend time outdoors as opposed to on a computer or watching TV.
 And where better to learn about colors than the place that actually creates them?

 There are few places that have colors as bold as outside in nature – the blue of the ocean, the greenery in the trees, the blue feathers of a Blue Jay.
 Go outside, explore, and see how many colors you can find on your adventures in nature!